Last Updated on: 18th September 2023, 05:43 pm

 But what does vape residue look like on walls?
 Let’s find out in the next section.

 Additionally, the smell of e-juice can linger in your home long after you’ve stopped vaping, leaving an unpleasant odor that no amount of air freshener can mask.
-Is it bad for your house or make it smell?
+Is it wrong for your house or make it smell?
 Let’s find out in the next section.

 Is It Bad For Your House Or Make It Smell?